 Motor Vehicle Forms

 All laws and regulations related to an Alabama driver license and non driver identification cards are administered by the Alabama Department Of Public Safety.
 To view State Department of Public Safety office locations and operating hours click here.
-The Geneva County Probate Office is located at 200 N. Commerce St., Geneva, AL. The hours of operation are 8:00 a.m. to 4:30 p.m., Monday through Thursday.
+The Geneva County Probate Office is located at 200 N. Commerce St., Geneva, AL. The hours of operation are 7:00 a.m. to 6:00 p.m., Monday through Thursday.
 For anything other than a standard renewal of your current Alabama driver’s license or Alabama Identification Card, the Alabama Law Enforcement Agency, Department of Examiners are at the Geneva County Courthouse on Thursdays from 8:30 a.m. to 12 noon and from 1:00 p.m. to 3:30 p.m.

 If you are applying for a new driver license, a learner’s license, a new ID card, a motorcycle operator license, or boat operator’s license, then you will test with the State DPS driver license examiner.
 If you are transferring an out-of-state driver license to an Alabama driver license, then you also must receive approval from the State DPS driver license examiner.
 Supporting document requirements and restrictions for new licenses and identification cards are approved by the Alabama Department of Public Safety.

 In 2012, DPS developed the STAR ID program to comply with the federal requirements of the REAL-ID Act of 2005.
 Once the provision of the REAL-ID goes into effect in October, 2020, those persons who do not possess a valid, unexpired US passport will need a STAR ID to board commercial aircraft for domestic flights or to enter certain regulated federal facilities.
 STAR ID is available to qualified individuals at any State DPS office.
 To view a list of required documents download here.